 I enjoy giving precise details in my recipe posts to lead my readers through any questions.
 If you’re just here for the printable recipe, use the Jump to Recipe to head straight there!

-The best Chocolate Chip Cookie Recipe (High Altitude!)
+The best Chewy Chocolate Chip Cookies

 I’ve been baking and perfecting this chocolate chip cookie recipe for over 40 years!
 It was actually the first recipe I shared on my blog back in 2017, and it’s been a fan favorite ever since.
 After years of tweaking and testing, I’ve nailed every detail so that anyone—whether you’re a beginner or a seasoned baker—can whip up a batch of perfectly chewy, delicious cookies in no time.
 They’re ready to chill in about 10 minutes!